-By taking money out of some Americans’ paychecks and creating a housing shortage, the coronavirus delivered a blow to housing affordability.
-However, in a countertrend that has softened the blow to buyers’ budgets, the pandemic drove mortgage rates to record lows.
+By creating a housing shortage, the coronavirus delivered a blow to housing affordability.
+However, in a countertrend that softened the blow to buyers’ budgets, the pandemic also drove mortgage rates to record lows.

-Home prices have soared at a record pace over the past year.
-The National Association of Home Builders (NAHB) estimates that median price of all new and existing homes sold in the United States rose to $350,000 in the second quarter of 2021 from $300,000 in the spring of 2020.
+Now, though, mortgage rates are rising, and home prices have soared at a record pace over the past year.
+The National Association of Home Builders estimates the median price of all new and existing homes sold in the U.S. rose to a record $365,000 in the first three months of 2022.

 3 factors drive affordability

-The builders’ index looks at three variables — incomes, home prices and mortgage rates.
-The affordability study shows nationwide home prices have spiked in recent months.
-The median home price rose to a record $350,000 in the second quarter of this year.
+The builders’ index looks at three variables: incomes, home prices and mortgage rates.
+The affordability study shows nationwide home prices remain high.
+The median home price posted yet another record in the first quarter.

 5 most affordable metro areas

-Lansing, Michigan: As a result of modest home prices, 90.5 percent of all new and existing homes sold in the spring were affordable to families earning the area’s median income of $79,100.
-The median home price was $149,000 in the second quarter of 2021.
+Lansing, Michigan: As a result of modest home prices, 92.3 percent of all new and existing homes sold in the fall months were affordable to families earning the area’s median income of $89,500.
+The median home price was $136,000 in the first quarter of 2022, the builders’ index says.

-Youngstown, Ohio.
-This metro area has a median family income of $65,200 and a median home price of just $120,000.
-As a result, 90 percent of homes were affordable for typical earners.
+Indianapolis: This metro area has a median family income of $94,100 and a median home price of $204,000.
+As a result, 89.9 percent of homes were affordable for typical earners.

-Scranton-Wilkes Barre-Hazleton, Pennsylvania: Wages here are below national levels, but so are home prices — the median sale price was just $135,000 in the second quarter.
-As a result of rock-bottom prices, fully 89.9 percent of all new and existing homes sold in April, May and June of 2021 were affordable to families earning the area’s median income of $70,600, NAHB says.
+Scranton-Wilkes Barre-Hazleton, Pennsylvania: Wages here are below national levels, but so are home prices — the median sale price was $145,000.
+As a result of rock-bottom prices, 89.2 percent of all new and existing homes sold the first quarter were affordable to families earning the area’s median income of $74,100.

 5 least affordable areas